athackst/vscode-ament-task-provider/How-to-Add.md

 # How to add an ament task

-Adding an ament linter to the vscode-ament-task-provider repository involves updating adding the linter to available tasks, and adding a problem matcher.
+Adding an ament linter to the vscode-ament-task-provider repository involves adding the linter to available tasks, adding a problem matcher, and updating `README.md`.

 ## Add to available tasks